-Our data age is comparable to the Industrial Revolution.
-Particularly in its impact and foreseeable imprint in history.
-It is providing new wealth, successes and change on a monumental scale.
+Our data age is akin to the Industrial Revolution.
+Notably in its expected imprint in history.
+It is providing new wealth, successes and change on a mighty scale.

-This era will be seen as the catalyst of when the lines between physical and virtual blurred.
-Faced with the wealth of available data, organisations are now capable of so much.
-And, are able to propel themselves in the marketplace.
+This era is the catalyst when lines between physical and virtual merge.
+Faced with the wealth of available data, entities are capable of so much.
+And, are able to propel in any intended market.

 Physical and Virtual

-Qualitative data analysis is, however, still a relatively fresh idea.
-As a result, it is frequently misunderstood and undervalued by many businesses.
-These misunderstandings lead businesses to ineffectively utilise the power of data.
+Qualitative data analysis is, however, still fresh.
+As a result, it is often misunderstood.
+These misunderstandings lead companies to poorly utilise the power of data.

-Another trap that many fall into is thinking that simply collecting the data will somehow automatically improve their business.
-Some wishful thinking there.
-This is because data collection is relatively easy to do (if you have the right tools in place).
-However, in order to gain worthwhile insights from the data, it requires specialists with the technical capabilities.
-Especially when it comes to reviewing information against the business objectives.
-Even if you have the best data collection, human input is imperative to get the full value from the process.
+Another trap that many fall into is thinking that a set of data will instantly improve business.
+This is not the case.
+If you have the tools, data collection is relatively easy to do.
+However, in order to gain worthwhile insights, you need specialists.
+Especially when it comes to reviewing info against business objectives.
+Above all, even if you have the best data sets, human input is essential to attain real value.

-(Read ‘How to Train the Machine‘ for more information on how to get the best insights).
+(See ‘How to Train the Machine‘ for more on this).

 Inputs and Outputs

-The amazing thing about technology is that we can collaborate with these powerful machines to expand our capabilities.
-Most importantly, qualitative data analysis thrives when there are specialists trained in this area of study.
+The amazing thing about technology is that we can work with powerful machines to expand our abilities.
+Most importantly, qualitative data analysis thrives when there are experts trained in this area.
 These specialists know what to look for.
-Without experience, many fail to pick out the relevant information under the mountain of data.
+Without experience, many fail to pick out the relevant info.
 And there is a lot of data to wade through.
-Additionally, these experts have no bias.
-This ensures that insights are reliable and constructive.

-Get in touch, ask for a demo, or just have a chat.
-And see what our data analysis can do for you.
+Get in touch, and see what our data tech can do for you.